steve12345585/SnipeOffice/android/README.md

 sent, and a "new graphic selection" message from LO core follows.

 All keyboard and touch events are sent to `LOKitThread` as `LOEvents`.
-In `LOKitThread` they are processed and sent to LibreOffice core.
-The touch events originate in `JavaPanZoomController`, the keyboard events in `LOKitInputConnectionHandler` (`org.libreoffice.LOKitInputConnectionHandler`), however there are other parts too - depending on the need.
+In `LOKitThread` they are processed and sent to SnipeOffice core.
+The touch events originate in `JavaPanZoomController`, the keyboard events in `LOKitInputConnectionHandler` (`org.SnipeOffice.LOKitInputConnectionHandler`), however there are other parts too - depending on the need.

-`InvalidationHandler` (`org.libreoffice.InvalidationHandler`) is the class that is responsible to process messages from LibreOffice core and to track the state.
+`InvalidationHandler` (`org.SnipeOffice.InvalidationHandler`) is the class that is responsible to process messages from SnipeOffice core and to track the state.

 ## Overlay

 Overlay elements like cursor and selections aren't drawn by the LO core, instead the core only provides data (cursor position, selection rectangles) and the app needs to draw them.
-`DocumentOverlay` (`org.libreoffice.overlay.DocumentOverlay`) and `DocumentOverlayView` (`org.libreoffice.overlay.DocumentOverlayView`) are the classes that provide the overlay over the document, where selections and the cursor is drawn.
+`DocumentOverlay` (`org.SnipeOffice.overlay.DocumentOverlay`) and `DocumentOverlayView` (`org.SnipeOffice.overlay.DocumentOverlayView`) are the classes that provide the overlay over the document, where selections and the cursor is drawn.